Free Shipping for orders $75+

 Training Considerations: Which One is for You?

-If you are deciding between Brazilian Jiu Jitsu vs Muay Thai, it’s important to consider your own strengths, preferences, and goals.
-BJJ might appeal more to someone who enjoys strategy, control, and submissions.
-It’s also a great option if you prefer ground fighting over standing exchanges.
+If you're deciding between Brazilian Jiu Jitsu vs Muay Thai, you've got to think about your own strengths, preferences, and goals.
+BJJ might appeal to someone who likes strategy, control, and submissions.
+It's also super cool for people who prefer ground fighting to standing exchanges.

-Many people eventually choose to cross-train in both disciplines to become more well-rounded fighters, especially those who aim to compete in MMA.
+A lot of people eventually end up cross-training in both disciplines to become more well-rounded fighters, especially those looking to compete in MMA.

 The Culture Behind Brazilian Jiu Jitsu and Muay Thai